Shenhapy/Udacity_Control-and-Trajectory-Tracking_project/README.md

 # Control and Trajectory Tracking for Autonomous Vehicle

-# Proportional-Integral-Derivative (PID)

-In this project, you will apply the skills you have acquired in this course to design a PID controller to perform vehicle trajectory tracking.
-Given a trajectory as an array of locations, and a simulation environment, you will design and code a PID controller and test its efficiency on the CARLA simulator used in the industry.

 ### Installation

 Run the following commands to install the starter code in the Udacity Workspace: